pmbaumgartner/observers/README.md

 <h1>🤗🔭 Observers 🔭🤗</h1>

-A lightweight library for (generative) AI observability.
+A Lightweight Library for AI Observability

 </div>